louislam/uptime-kuma/README.md

 ### Translations

-If you want to translate Uptime Kuma into your language, please visit [Weblate Readme](https://github.com/louislam/uptime-kuma/blob/master/src/lang/README.md).
+If you want to translate Up_Or_Down into your language, please visit [Weblate Readme](https://github.com/louislam/uptime-kuma/blob/master/src/lang/README.md).

 ### Spelling & Grammar